cosmos/cosmos-sdk/docs/spec/governance/01_concepts.md

 ## Deposit

-To prevent spam, proposals must be submitted with a deposit in a the coins defined in the `MinDeposit` param.
-The voting period will not start as long as the proposal's deposit is smaller than the `MinDeposit`.
+To prevent spam, proposals must be submitted with a deposit in the coins defined in the `MinDeposit` param.
+The voting period will not start until the proposal's deposit equals `MinDeposit`.

 When a proposal is submitted, it has to be accompanied by a deposit that must be strictly positive, but can be inferior to `MinDeposit`.
-The submitter doesn't need not pay for the entire deposit on their own.
+The submitter doesn't need to pay for the entire deposit on their own.
 If a proposal's deposit is inferior to `MinDeposit`, other token holders can increase the proposal's deposit by sending a `Deposit` transaction.
 The deposit is kept in an escrow in the governance `ModuleAccount` until the proposal is finalized (passed or rejected).

 Once the proposal's deposit reaches `MinDeposit`, it enters voting period.
 If proposal's deposit does not reach `MinDeposit` before `MaxDepositPeriod`, proposal closes and nobody can deposit on it anymore.